Polarmods/DevX-Cracked/README.md

 -AimBot (You read that correctly, I will explain in the guide).

+-Silent Aim

--Silent Aim AntiCheat Bypasses (by forcing some AC prefabs to not be Active)
+-AntiCheat Bypasses (by forcing some AC prefabs to not be Active)

 -Unlocking Developer/Debug/GameTest/Cheat menus (by forcing these prefabs to be Active lol)